How I Live Without a Car In The US (And Why I’ll Never Own a Car Again)

 Expensive Car Ownership + Housing Crisis = BAD

 So keep in mind that millions of people do live this way.
-Of course, we need to advocate for improvement on local and national scales to make car-free live easier.
+Of course, we need to advocate for improvement on local and national scales to make car-free life easier.
 But I know, even as we stand, it’s possible.

 21 Tips to Live Without a Car In The U.S.

-The philosophical and The practical
+The philosophical and practical

 1) You Can’t Be Afraid to Be Different